 The following photograph of four young men on a mission makes one wander exactly what they are up to.
 The one on the left has the shears but unfortunately the bottom of the photograph was cropped, so one can only guess that the other three had rakes.
 They are from l to r : Harold Wimpenny, Arthur Sanderson, George Charlesworth and Arthur Buckley.

-He formed the Netherthong Male Voice Choir in 1926 when he was still only 21, but I have given the history of the Choir a separate chapter.
+He formed the Netherthong Male Voice Choir in 1926 when he was still only 21, and I have given the history of the Choir a separate chapter.

 He was appointed choirmaster of All Saints Parish Church and took up his duties on Sunday, March 3 1929.
 At that time he was also a member of the Holmfirth Parish Church Choir, conductor of Netherthong Male Voice Choir, a member of Holme Valley Male Voice Choir and a principal in the Church Operatic Society.